Feeling Tired all the Time: Causes, Symptoms and Treatments

 • Supplements: CoQ10 can be beneficial for people who suffer from chronic fatigue.
 Additionally, Omega 3 is thought to help with oxidative stress and inflammation which can contribute to chronic fatigue.
 However, before taking any supplements, it is recommended that you consult your GP or medical practitioner.

 • Counselling: Cognitive behavioural therapy (CBT) has been used successfully for fatigue management.
 As mentioned above, the source of fatigue can not only be physical – mental health also plays a role.
+Seeking counselling services can help address mental health issues and alleviate fatigue.
 By focussing on reducing the symptoms of mental health disorders like depression and anxiety, this can help to alleviate fatigue.

 Time to rest